Hubert H. Humphrey Fellowship

 • Book and supply allowance

-• Domestic travel to a seminar in Washington, DC
+• Domestic travel allowance: to a seminar in Washington, DC.

 Note: The program does not provide funding for dependents.
 Fellows must be able to participate for the full duration of the fellowship and should plan to bring additional personal funds for incidental expenses.